Director, SCAPE Public Art

 Designer and Events

-Jade Cavalcante is a Graphic Designer and IT assistant at SCAPE Public Art, assisting in the design of signage, catalogue, media and systems support duties.
+Jade Cavalcante is a Graphic Designer and IT assistant at SCAPE Public Art, design of signage, catalogue, media, systems support duties and event management.
 Jade first began at SCAPE as a design intern.
 Alongside she is studying towards a specialist certificate in Graphic Design at CALARTS.

 Education & Community Engagement Manager - On leave